 More information can also be found on JewishGen.org.

-The JCRS Patient Application Database covers years of admission from 1904-1940 and contains 7,190 records.
-Searchable data on the University of Denver database includes a partial index 1904-1940 and access to limited digitized records includes surname, given name, name variation, gender, age at admittance, birth city, birth place, when came to the USA, occupation, contracted (disease) location, marital status, landsmanshaften affiliation, burial location and relative names.
-If a record is listed in the index and not digitized, the full patient file can be requested through the Beck Archives at the University of Denver, by contacting Thyria Wilson at (303) 871-3012 .
-Patients who were in the hospital 1940-1954 can only be researched by phone inquiry.
+A names index to patient applications is searchable for years of admission from 1904-1940 and contains 9,184 records.
+These can be searched through the JewishGen Unified Search at https://www.jewishgen.org/databases/all/ or directly on the University of Denver database at https://jcrs.library.du.edu/jcrs/#/dashboard/advancedSearch.
+Data includes surname, given name, name variation, gender, age at admittance, birth city, birthplace, when came to the USA, occupation, contracted disease location, marital status, landsmanshaften affiliation, burial location, and relative names.
+If a record is listed in the index but not digitized, the full patient file can be requested free of charge through the Beck Archives at the University of Denver by contacting David Fasman at email@example.com.
+Patients who were admitted to the hospital 1940-1954 can only be researched by DU staff.
+These names will be added to the index in the future.

 If you locate a patient record of interest in the index, you can contact the D.U.
 Judaic Studies Department to make a photocopy of the original file.